Rail transport in Denmark: S-train

+Main lines

+Main lines were equipped with the ATC safety system during the 1990s, with a partial, cheaper implementation, ATC train stop, being used on some (but not all) branch lines.

 Denmark has its own ATC system (ZUB 123), not compatible with other countries.
 It is a modification of the Swiss system.
 Trains crossing the border to Sweden or Germany have to have two ATC systems, and handle two electrical supply systems.

 In order to replace the different and aging signal systems, it has been decided to replace all current signal systems on Banedanmark's active network, except the S-train lines, with ERTMS level 2, relying entirely on cab signalling; general rollout is scheduled for 2018–21.

-The S-train network is set to be refitted with a suitable urban rail system, possibly a CBTC system allowing driverless trains, by 2020.
+In October 2023, the migration to ERTMS was scheduled to complete by 2030.

 Safety record

 Serious incidents on Denmark's railways have been rare.
 The six most serious are: